What is owner financing?

 Before opting for owner financing, you should familiarize yourself with the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 This act sets forth specific rules for owner financing that sellers must adhere to.

-If you’re a buyer, owner financing can be a great option if you have little money to put down or subpar credit, but you need to know what you are getting into before signing any paperwork.
+Owner financing can be a great option for buyers with little money to put down or subpar credit, but you need to know what you are getting into before signing any paperwork.

 Pros